NSXBet/protoc-gen-go-cache-manager/README.md

   // This will generate a `.GetUserDetails` method to either return cached data or refresh and return,
   // and a `.RefreshUserDetails` method to refresh the cache, independently of the cache state,
+  // while also returning the data.
+  // We'll also generate a `.ReplaceUserDetails` method to replace the cache data with the given data.
-  // while also returning the data. rpc UserDetails(UserDetailsRequest) returns (UserDetailsResponse) {}
+  // Lastly we'll get a `DeleteUserDetails` method to delete the cache data. rpc UserDetails(UserDetailsRequest) returns (UserDetailsResponse) {}

   // You can add as many cache methods as you want here.